-The Compensation Committee currently consists of Ms. Holland, Ms. Lamb-Hale, Mr. McEachin and Ms. Steinel.
-From January 1 through September 30, 2022, Mr. Ordan, a former trustee, also served on the Compensation Committee.
+The Compensation Committee consists of Ms. Holland, Ms. Lamb-Hale, Mr. McEachin and Ms. Steinel.
 There are no Compensation Committee interlocks and no member of the Compensation Committee serves, or has in the past served, as an employee or officer of the Company.